Derekisinternet/RoboVision/README.md

 * The playback window will display your recorded video frame by frame.
 For each frame, use your mouse to draw a box around the object you want to classify
   * Left-click to start/stop drawing a box
   * right-click inside a box to dismiss it.
 * Once you have identified all the objects in that frame, press `Spacebar` to iterate to the next frame.
-The app will save that frame into a folder named `<className>` along with a text file with the coordinates of the bounding boxes.
+The app will save that frame into a folder named `myClassName` along with a text file with the coordinates of the bounding boxes.
-  * if a frame has no bounding boxes when you iterate, it will not be saved.
+  * if a frame has no bounding boxes when you iterate, that frame will not be saved.
 * ???
 * profit.